mpenning/ciscoconfparse2/README.md

 $
 ```

-There is a lot more possible, see the [tutorial](http://www.pennington.net/py/ciscoconfparse2/tutorial.html)
+There is a lot more possible; hee the [tutorial](http://www.pennington.net/py/ciscoconfparse2/tutorial.html).

 ### CLI Tool